ASEAN Beat

 The primary culprit here is Shwe Kokko, a notorious hub of gambling, online scam operations, and other criminal activity that lies just over the border from Mae Sot.
 Financed by Chinese criminal syndicates and controlled by the Karen Border Guard Force (BGF), Shwe Kokko initially focused on casinos and online gambling.
 But like other Chinese criminal groups operating in the interstices of state jurisdictions in mainland Southeast Asia, it has since diversified into telecom scams that have lured hundreds of workers, many of them from China, with promises of high-paying jobs only to effectively enslave them upon arrival.

-While the military administration has no principled opposition to illegal activities of this sort – indeed, it has been directly and indirectly in the drug economy of the region for decades – Shwe Kokko and similar operations have prompted growing concerns from one of its few foreign partners: China.
+While the military administration has no principled opposition to illegal activities of this sort – indeed, it has been directly and indirectly involved in the drug economy of the region for decades – Shwe Kokko and similar operations have prompted growing concerns from one of its few foreign partners: China.
 On May 31, China’s ambassador Chen Hai met with the junta’s Deputy Prime Minister and Home Affairs Minister Soe Htut and urged him to step up efforts to combat crime, online fraud, and gambling in the Thailand-Myanmar border region.
 This followed Chinese Foreign Minister Qin Gang’s visit to Myanmar last month, during which he pushed the junta to crack down on cross-border crimes.
 According to The Irrawaddy, Qin said that China “attaches great importance to and is determined to crack down on” these activities.

 The other region affected by the power cut was Lay Kay Kaw, a town in Karen State around 30 minutes drive from the Myawaddy-Mae Sot border.
 The contrast between this and Shwe Kokko could hardly be different.
 Law Kay Kaw was developed with the support of Japan’s Nippon Foundation in 2015 to house refugees relocated from the series of camps dotted along the Thailand-Myanmar border.